\ Axonius: Signal vs Noise | Wells Montague

 Narrative arc

-The Operator moves from fragmented visibility toward full system clarity, ending in a final showdown against a force built from noise, hidden systems, and disorder.
+The Operator moves from fragmented visibility toward full system clarity, ending in a final showdown against a force built from noise, hidden systems, broken trust, and disorder.

 Main character: The Operator